-EU "on the brink of existential crisis", De Wever warns at European Industry Summit
+EU 'on the brink of existential crisis', De Wever warns at European Industry Summit

 "We are on the brink of an existential crisis," Belgian prime minister Bart De Wever warned in his closing speech at the European Industry Summit at the Antwerp Stock Exchange.
-On Thursday, EU leaders will gather at an informal retreat in Limburg, Belgium, which will revolve solely around European competitiveness.
+On Thursday, EU leaders will gather at an informal retreat in Limburg, which will revolve solely around European competitiveness.

-At the same time, De Wever spoke of fresh "momentum" ahead of Thursday’s informal summit of European leaders in Limburg.
+At the same time, he spoke of fresh "momentum" ahead of Thursday’s informal summit of European leaders in Limburg.
 He outlined what he called a "clear trinity of top priorities": Innovation, productivity and competitiveness.
-"If Europe wants to matter in the world, our industry must first matter to Europe," the prime minister said.
+"If Europe wants to matter in the world, our industry must first matter to Europe," he said.

 "If Europe wants to matter in the world, our industry must first matter to Europe"